Gopalkataria/dotfiles/README.md

 cd dotfiles
 stow .config --target ~/.config/
 ```
+stow will link the files in this folders to the files in ~/.config. to edit config files, simply edit them in any location ( as they point to the same files )

 You might get an error in case some files already exist either
 - Rename/move it from `~/.config` for this config to apply
 - Rename/move it from `dotfiles` for keep your original config files
 * tip : .config is a hidden folder ( folders and files which begin with a '.' are hidden) to see them in you file manager, press `ctrl+h`

+## Next Steps

+Please go through shortcuts.md before using hyprland, as opening apps and some basic actions are mostly keyboard driven.

+it doesn't list all preconfigured shortcuts but most of them. to view/change all shortcuts, open and edit `~/.config/hypr/hyprland.config` . take backup of default file in case you mess up.

+## Switching to hyprland

+Logout and log back in.
+Before logging in, ensure that you have selected Wayland.
+To switch back, simply log out of Wayland and select your original desktop environment.
+You can find the dropdown menu to change the desktop environment on the login screen, usually located at the bottom right corner after selecting your name.
+Note that the location may vary depending on your Linux distribution.

 ## Screenshots